 Achilleion Palace

-It is one of Corfu’s most important historical and archaeological landmarks, dating back to the 1890s, attracting thousands of tourists yearly.
+It is one of Corfu’s most important historical and archaeological landmarks, dating back to the 1890s, and attracts thousands of tourists annually.

 Kassiopi